youqiangao/dl-paper/README.md

 Mnih, A., & Salakhutdinov, R. R. (2007).
 Probabilistic matrix factorization.
 Advances in neural information processing systems, 20.
 * keywords: probabilistic embedding, matrix factorization, recommender systems.
-* summary: introduce a new framework of probabilistic matrix factorization for recommender systems, and show the importance of adding l2 regularization into objective function (greatest difference compared to SVD-like matrix factorization method).
+* summary: introduce a new framework of probabilistic matrix factorization for recommender systems, and show the importance of adding l2 penalty of embedding into objective function (greatest difference compared tso SVD-like matrix factorization method).